JohnOgbonna/Data_table1/README.md

 -When data is searched, it can also be sorted.

 -Headers and values in the sort key column will appear red and the header will be underlined

+-Although not ideal, there is commented out code in the useSearch.tsx .
+If enabled, this code would make it so that if there are no values for the selected key in an item, it will search all keys for that item.

+-I considered grouping some states together into objects, like sorting and setSortingKey, but having them as individuals made it a bit easier to follow